vikasdalal2007-sketch/Profile-Read-Me/README.md

 There is no factory making involved, i salvage components from old parts and see if they can be used in any of my projects.
 As for the components as for other materials.

 I am comfortable working with wood, metal and dremel.
 Special soft spot is reserved for leds and motors, in particular servo motors.
+I have no background in CSE or Electrical/ Electronics Engineering.
+I use Ai in rapid collaborative mode to create, iterate and debug code.

+I think of myself of more as a system designer rather than a syntax or engineering expert.